 Reusable Water Bottle

-We always keep a dry bag in our backpack while on hikes so that we can keep our photography gear and other electronics dry in case we get caught in a surprise rain storm.
+We always keep a dry bag in our backpack while on our road trips so that we can keep our photography gear and other electronics dry in case we get caught in a surprise rainstorm.

 Since you won’t need to fit all of your clothes into a backpack and lug them around on your back, feel free to pack far more than you’ll actually need!
-You’ll likely encounter varying weather conditions including rain and snow at times so you’ll want both hot weather and cold weather clothing options.
+You’ll likely encounter varying weather conditions including rain and snow at times, so you’ll want both hot and cold weather clothing options.
 You’ll also probably dread laundry day so the more socks and underwear you have with you, the better.
-We recommend:
+We recommend packing the following: